okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2024/index.md

 #### Permissions for custom admins to manage agents is GA in Preview

 Custom admins can now view, register, and manage agents.
-See [Agent permissions](https://help.okta.com/okta_help.htm?id=ext-about-role-permissions). <!-- OKTA-706310 ALLOW_CUSTOM_ADMIN_TO_MANAGE_REGISTER_AGENTS -->
+See [Permission types](/docs/reference/api/roles/#permission-properties). <!-- OKTA-706310 ALLOW_CUSTOM_ADMIN_TO_MANAGE_REGISTER_AGENTS -->

 #### Enhanced app API contracts is GA in Production

 Okta has API documentation on creating instances of custom apps.
-Yet, it doesn’t fully describe the app metadata required for features such as SSO and provisioning for apps installed from the Okta Integration Network (OIN).
+Yet, it doesn't fully describe the app metadata required for features such as SSO and provisioning for apps installed from the Okta Integration Network (OIN).
 In an effort to improve the API for apps in the OIN, new app metadata contracts have been added to the Okta management API.
 Operators and developers can programmatically create instances of popular OIN apps in their ecosystem and set up the provisioning connection.

 See [OIN app request payloads in the Applications API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Application/) and the [Set up an app provisioning connection](/docs/guides/app-provisioning-connection/main/) guide. <!-- OKTA-663482 PROVISIONING_API_EXTENSION -->